Edible Cookie Dough (5 Flavors!)

 • TOTAL

 Edible cookie dough is simple to make.
 It’s very similar to baked cookies.
-You can use a hand mixer or stand mixer.
+You can use a hand mixer or a stand mixer.
 If you don’t have a mixer, you can make the dough by hand.
 The texture won’t be as fluffy, but it will still taste great.

-Makes about 1 cup of cookie dough (about 16 spoonfuls)
+1 cup of cookie dough

 You Will Need